 On the other side, companies too are finding it lucrative to outsource assignments to specialists.
 They get an enviable mix of talent and skills, an individual or team committed to their project, at a cost far lower than had they hired a large firm and with greater flexibility and often expertise that they would get from full-time hires.
 As Raghu Kolli, VP & Head of Innovation labs at IMRB says “We need specialists for some projects and freelancers are the obvious choice as they are agile, flexible and affordable”.

 Also, with more and more unpredictability in business cycles, companies across many sectors are finding it advantageous to engage professionals on an as-needed basis when the demand for a particular skill or role is unusually high, rather than get weighed down with underleveraged employees on permanent rolls.
 In fact, for small enterprises and start-ups, getting independent contractors helps keep the running costs low, especially at a time when every penny counts.
-Money-Wizards, a start-up in the financial literacy space actively leverages freelancers as “ the cost of managing a part-timer is less …and it also helps us analyse the person’s potential which can open up possibilities in the future” according to Raghunath their VP, Business Development.
+Money-Wizards, a start-up in the financial literacy space actively leverages freelancers as “ the cost of managing a part-timer is less …and it also helps us analyze the person’s potential which can open up possibilities in the future” according to Raghunath their VP, Business Development.

 Having said that, there is no doubt that independent working is here to stay - close to 70 percent of freelancers surveyed evinced high levels of satisfaction with their current line of work and more than 85 percent are optimistic about their future.
 These numbers are much higher than comparators we would see for professionals in full-time roles.
 Or as one freelancer puts it more simply, “I don’t think I have been happier…my productivity has increased manifold, the cash flows and great and I am enjoying my life more than ever before!”